Classification of Clifford algebras

-In abstract algebra, in particular in the theory of nondegenerate quadratic forms on vector spaces, the finite-dimensional real and complex Clifford algebras for a nondegenerate quadratic form have been completely classified as rings.
-In each case, the Clifford algebra is algebra isomorphic to a full matrix ring over R, C, or H (the quaternions), or to a direct sum of two copies of such an algebra, though not in a canonical way.
-Below it is shown that distinct Clifford algebras may be algebra-isomorphic, as is the case of Cl_{1,1}(R) and Cl_{2,0}(R), which are both isomorphic as rings to the ring of two-by-two matrices over the real numbers.
+In abstract algebra, in particular in the theory of nondegenerate quadratic forms on vector spaces, the finite-dimensional Clifford algebras for a nondegenerate quadratic form are completely classified as rings.
+In general, the Clifford algebra is either a central simple algebra or a direct sum of two copies of such an algebra.
+For Clifford algebras over real or complex field, this means that the Clifford algebra is isomorphic to a full matrix ring over R, C, or H (the quaternions), or to a direct sum of two such algebras that are (non-canonically) isomorphic.
+The dimensions of the matrix algebra, and what division ring (R, C, H) can be determined by the dimension of the vector space and invariants of the quadratic form (its signature, over the reals).